Matt Drenik: Battleme

-While the earlier releases relied on more folk and indie pop, the later ones transitioned more into garage and 70s inspired rock and roll.
 The last Battleme El Camino release, 2017's Cult Psychotica, received 8/10 stars at AllMusic w/ reviewer Matt Collar stating, "the album is a red-eyed collection of fuzzy rock anthems, all centered on Drenik's throaty, nasal-pitched sneer.
 What he lacks in outright vocal resonance, he makes up for with strutting rock attitude and literate, philosophical lyrics that are equal parts Lou Reed and Elliott Smith."
 The last Battleme tour took place in December 2019 across Germany with English punk rock band, Peter and the Test Tube Babies.